Agencies Responsible for regulating drones in the Republic of Croatia

 UAS Laws – General rules for flying drones in Croatia

 The Croatian agency responsible for drone safety, CCAA, has provided several internet-accessible details on flying for fun or work.
-The highlights are enumerated below.
-For more details go to the link above.
+The highlights of Croatia Drone Rules are outlined below.
+For more details, go to the link above.

 Are drones allowed in Croatia?